brennier/hagemu/README.md

   - [x] Rewrite the f register as separate bools
   - [x] Fix glitch where a sprite partially clips if it's on the left or top border
   - [x] Fix bug where window X Position is less than 7
+  - [ ] Synchronize the APU along with the CPU and PPU
+  - [ ] Fill the sound buffer directly instead of using a callback
+  - [ ] Make the audio registers readable
+  - [ ] Use float instead of int16_t for bit depth
+  - [ ] Mute a sound channel if its frequency is above 20kHz
+  - [ ] Add support for the VIN sound channel
+  - [ ] Rewrite PPU to be more modular
   - [ ] Add option to blend frames
   - [ ] Emulate the timing of the DMA
   - [ ] Add support for disabling the PPU
   - [ ] Rewrite the CPU so that it can tick 1 m-cycle per call
   - [ ] Implement the STOP instruction
   - [ ] Test the HALT instruction
+  - [ ] Add support for the serial data port
+  - [ ] Add support fort saving and loading save states
   - [ ] Rewrite the PPU using a pixel pusher renderer
   - [ ] Pass Blargg's interrupt_time test
   - [ ] Run the Mooneye Test Suite
   - [ ] Make a cool logo
   - [ ] Add a custom boot rom
+  - [ ] Use _Static_assert to ensure endianness
+  - [ ] Use some profiling tools to find critical code blocks
+  - [ ] Compile program and Raylib using -O3 and -flto and -ffast-math
+  - [ ] Make sure to disable Raylib's rshapes and rmodels modules
 - [x] Known glitches
   - [x] Pokemon Red corrupted save data
     - Fixed!
 My SRAM implementation was off-by-one